jbx-protocol/juice-docs/blog/2023-08-19-project-descriptions/index.md

 ---
 slug: project-descriptions
-title: New feature - rich text + images in project descriptions
+title: New feature - rich text and images in project descriptions
-description: How to personalize your Juicebox project page with links, images and more.
+description: How to personalize your Juicebox project description with links, images and more.
 authors: [brileigh, matthew]
 tags: [protocol, update]
 ---

 Project creators can now use rich text formatting in their project descriptions.
-This means that you can add style and organize your description using basic formatting like **bold** and *italics*, headings, [hyperlinks](https://www.notion.so/Juicebox-62b4218e081f43f491758426d9150d60?pvs=21), adding images, and more.
+This means that you can add style and organize your description using basic formatting like **bold** and *italics*, headings, links, adding images, and more.

 ![Banner image showing new rich text editor on Juicebox](cover-image.png)